pudly/schmopera-hugo/content/articles/blo-s-electrifying-rape-of-lucretia-a-revelation.md

 </figure>

 But more than that, the vastness of the space (and the Arts for Humanity Epicenter is a _big_ space) gave extra importance to everything that happened on the center platform, and this was used to shocking effect.
 This is especially true of the climactic rape scene, which takes place almost entirely within the confines of that circular platform.
 The staging itself was really fast-paced and effective in telling the story that Britten tells with horrifying urgency in the music, but the real show-stopper was when the performers in the center platform were enshrouded in what felt like a singular beam of darkness when it came time to depict Tarquinius in the actual act of raping Lucretia.
 It was certainly nothing graphic, but suddenly enshrouding the place that everyone's attention was centered on had the effect of allowing the imagination to run wild, and the effect is chilling in the best way.

+>The moment still comes as shocking and unexpected - which is not something that can be said about very many opera suicides.

 <figure data-type="image">{{% md %}}{{% /md %}}